mmistakes/so-simple-theme/events/stancon2018/index.md

 ### After Dinner 8-10pm
 * Build and fly your own R/C airplane
-* Smores by the outdoor fire place
+* S'mores by the outdoor fire place

 ## Thursday, Jan 11